Sign in →

 1. Invert several times to mix blood.

-2. Send specimen in original tube.
+2. Send whole blood specimen in original tube.
+Do not aliquot.

-Additional Information: To ensure minimum volume and concentration of DNA is met, the preferred volume of blood must be submitted.
+2. To ensure minimum volume and concentration of DNA are met, the requested volume must be submitted.
 Testing may be canceled if DNA requirements are inadequate.

 Specimen Type: Saliva